Areas of Expertise:

 Pendlebury v DPP EWHC 3567 (Admin) – James provided advice on procedure and support with this appeal by way of case stated regarding a conviction for stalking with violence.
 James successfully represented the Appellant in the High Court before Lord Justice Irwin and Mr Justice Phillips.
-This case can now be found in the latest supplement of Blackstone’s Criminal Practice.

 (2018) – Sevenoaks Magistrates’ Court – Represented the Respondent in an application for a Sexual Risk Order.
 The case involved a vulnerable Respondent who was granted an intermediary.
 Successfully resisted the application.